Understanding Business Class in British Airways

 Instead, as with many business class flights with other airlines, there are now divisions and subdivisions and these have been given names that (to a jet lagged and weary mind) can seem a little confusing.

 So much so, in fact, that when I was offered an upgrade after take-off it took me a little while to respond.
 It wasn’t entirely clear whether it was an upgrade or a request for me to move to another part of the plane (and leave behind one of the best strokes of luck in consumer aviation terms: a window seat with an empty seat next to it and no-one else around!)

 Luckily, however, the response to the pitiful question “would I be able to lie down?” was a suppressed smile and a definite yes and so I scrambled together my mobile office and walked beyond the curtain.
 (Side note – I’ve never seen people move so fast on a plane as the couple behind me did to take my place.)

 So anyway.
 With all that taken care of, this review is going to discuss flying with British Airways Club World (business class in broad strokes.)
 That’s different to British Airways World Traveller (which is the standard economy seat when flying BA outside Europe.)
 I’m also going to have to skip the pre-flight details as I didn’t get to experience those first hand.
-But enough faff – here’s my review of my flight from Antigua to London Gatwick earlier this year.
+But enough faff – here’s my review of my flight from Antigua to London Gatwick.

 The British Airways Business Class seat itself is excellent – folding down to a fully flat bed with a footrest and everything in between.
 The architecture of the seat protects your head and feet from knocks as people walk down the aisle but the straight configuration leaves you with a slight question of where to put your knees if you sleep in the foetal position.